 Field-hunting tip

-Look in phosphate nodules in sedimentary rocks, hydrothermal veins country — that is the host setting where wardite typically forms.
+Look in phosphate nodules in sedimentary rocks, hydrothermal veins country, the host setting where wardite typically forms.
 If you start seeing variscite, crandallite, millisite in float, you are in the right ground.
 Field specimens usually show a pyramidal crystals, crusts, botryoidal masses habit, so train your eye for that shape before scanning the outcrop.